CDrummond/bliss-analyser/UserGuide.md

 string that contains 'Dance' - e.g. 'Classical Dance'.
 The 4 lines with 'Rock' show how you can explicitly look for an exact match.
-The 1st line means 'Rock' is the only genre, 2nd means 'Rock' is the first genre, 3rd means 'Rock' is the last genre, and 4th means 'Rock' is amongs other genres.
+The 1st line means 'Rock' is the only genre, 2nd means 'Rock' is the first genre, 3rd means 'Rock' is the last genre, and 4th means 'Rock' is amongst other genres.

 Assuming `config.ini` is in the current folder and contains valid entries, this is accomplished as follows: